 Bend, Oregon, is a mountain resort town filled with outdoorsy adventures just waiting to be had.
 It’s the perfect place for a romantic getaway or a family vacation alike.
 Weather tends to be different than what you’d think of as typical Northwest weather with sunny days and cool evenings, but that’s because of its location between the mountains and the deserts of Central Oregon.
-This same location is what makes Bend awesome to visit any time of year, whether you want to ski, enjoy the outdoors or just relax.
+This same location is what makes Bend awesome to visit in the summer, fall, spring or winter, whether you want to ski, enjoy the outdoors or just relax.

 Mt.
 Bachelor is one of the Northwest’s biggest ski resorts and this is one of the main reasons people flock to Bend.
 The ski resort gets more than 460 feet of light, dry snow each year and the ski season often extends right into spring when many other ski areas shut down for the season.
 For non-skiers or beginners, there’s also a tubing park and lessons, and you can even join up with a dog sled tour, a heli tour or snowshoe tour for something a little different.
 Summer is also a fine time to head to the resort as the trails on Mt.
 Bachelor open up plenty of hiking and mountain biking opportunities.
 Dining at Mt.
 Bachelor is a treat any time of year.
 In the summer, sunset dinners at Pine Mountain Lodge are a relaxing and beautiful way to end a day.